Issaquah School District Mission and Ends Statements

 Skyline High School - Class of 2018

-The governing of a comprehensive high school is regulated by a variety of sources: Washington State Administrative Code (legislation pertaining to schools), procedures set by the Office of the Superintendent of Public Instruction, Issaquah School District policies (determined by the ISD Board of Directors) and each individual high school’s policies.
+The governing of a comprehensive high school is regulated by a variety of sources: Washington State Administrative Code (legislation pertaining to schools), procedures set by the Office of the Superintendent of Public Instruction, Issaquah School District Regulations (determined by the ISD Board of Directors) and each individual high school’s policies.
 Our operational procedures serve to organize the operations of the school in a fair and equitable manner and to provide access to strong instruction, connectivity to schools, citizenship as a contributing member of a community, resiliency for growth, and personal expression.
 The following standards are applied in accordance with these decision-making bodies and are a list of the standards relating to the earning of credit, making academic progress and participation in extra-curricular activities.

 WASHINGTON STATE & ISSAQUAH SCHOOL DISTRICT GRADUATION REQUIREMENTS

 To be eligible to graduate in Washington, a high school student must pass specific state exams, earn all required state and local credits, and successfully complete a high school and beyond plan.
 Please be aware that graduation requirements for all classes may change depending on action by the Washington State Legislature.
 To participate in the graduation ceremony a student must meet all state, district and school requirements.
 Minimum credit requirements for SHS are 22.0 credits.
 Graduation requirements are based on the State of Washington, Issaquah School District and individual high school requirements.

 The Washington State Board of Education and the Issaquah School District established specific requirements for graduation.
 Issaquah students meet those requirements by fulfilling credit requirements as listed below and in District Regulation 2410.